alineberry/alineberry.github.io/_posts/2019-05-22-KL-divergence.md

 permalink: /vae-series/kl-divergence
 ---

+This is the first post in my series: [From KL Divergence to Variational Autoencoder in PyTorch]({{ site.url }}{{ site.baseurl }}/vae-series/).
+The next post in the series is [Latent Variable Models, Expectation Maximization, and Variational Inference]({{ site.url }}{{ site.baseurl }}/vae-series/variational-inference).
+{: .notice--info}

+---

-The Kullback-Leibler divergence, better known as simply *KL divergence* is a way to measure the "distance" between two probability distributions over the same variable.
+The Kullback-Leibler divergence, better known as *KL divergence*, is a way to measure the "distance" between two probability distributions over the same variable.
 In this post we will consider distributions $$q$$ and $$p$$ over the random variable $$z$$.

-There are multiple ways to write the KL divergence equation, and it's beneficial to know all the different forms so you can quickly recognize it when manipulating probability equations.
+It's beneficial to be able to recognize the different forms of the KL divergence equation when studying derivations or writing your own equations.

 For discrete random variables it takes the forms: